Ernest Gordon: Internment

 Gordon found his sense of self and spirituality while a prisoner and one of the participant soldiers who helped build The Bridge on the River Kwai.
-As history shows, the Japanese were especially cruel to their prisoners.
+The Japanese were especially cruel to their prisoners.
 The death rate was quite high.
 He underwent very torturous events, that led to his being placed in the "Death Ward" designated for those who were not expected to survive.
 (These conditions included malnutrition, beriberi, malaria, tropical ulcer, and an appendectomy.)